Article I Mayor

 A special meeting of the Board of Aldermen may be called by the Mayor or, in the event of the absence or disability of the Mayor, by the Acting President of the Board of Aldermen or by three (3) Aldermen of the City as hereinafter provided.
 The Mayor, Acting President of the Board or at least three (3) Aldermen, desiring to call a special meeting, shall file with the City Clerk a written notice thereof indicating the date, time and purpose of such special meeting, which said writing shall be signed by the person or persons calling said meeting.
 This notice must be given to the City Clerk during regular business hours and not less than twenty-four (24) hours prior to the date and time of such meeting.
 The City Clerk shall immediately upon receipt of such notice post same for public inspection on the public bulletin board in the City Hall and shall have a true copy thereof delivered to each Alderman and shall make copies of such notice available to any representative of the news media who requests notice of meetings.
 In the event of an emergency, a special meeting of the Board of Aldermen may be called by said persons with less than twenty-four (24) hours' notice, but the emergency reason must be noted in the written call for meeting and the minutes thereof and a majority of the Board of Aldermen must vote at the beginning of said meeting that they believe it is an emergency and that they waive the twenty-four (24) hour notice requirement.

-Each Alderman shall receive the sum of one hundred dollars ($100.00) for his/her attendance at the regular monthly meeting of the Board of Aldermen and the sum of one hundred dollars ($100.00) for his/her attendance at each general committee meeting during the month up to a maximum total aggregate compensation from all sources of two hundred dollars ($200.00) per month per Alderman.
-However, each Alderman shall be allowed to miss a maximum of three (3) meetings of either the Board of Aldermen or the general committee with pay each physical year of the City.
+Each Alderman shall receive the sum of one hundred fifty dollars ($150.00) for his/her attendance at the regular monthly meeting of the Board of Aldermen and the sum of one hundred fifty dollars ($150.00) for his/her attendance at each general committee meeting during the month up to a maximum total aggregate compensation from all sources of three hundred dollars ($300.00) per month per Alderman.
+However, each Alderman shall be allowed to miss a maximum of three (3) meetings of either the Board of Aldermen or the general committee with pay each fiscal year of the City.